dankar/altair8800/README.md

 What started as a Intel 8080 emulator turned into a Altair 8800 emulator with associated hardware for a front panel.

+An updated version of this project is available at https://github.com/dankar/nanoaltair8800

 Building
 --------